 Cost of the services - Depending on the size of your business, commercial pressure washing prices can set you back anywhere from several hundred to thousands of dollars if you hire a company to do it for you.

 Wasted water - Pressure washing can use up to eight (8) gallons of water per minute and it can quickly add up if you have a large area to clean.

-Pressure washing may seem like a simple solution: All you have to do is hire a company to do it, or buy one yourself, right?
-Not quite.
-The Clean Water Act, enforced by the Environmental Protection Agency (EPA), makes pressure washing illegal without a permit.
-Why?
-Because the water left behind from pressure washing likely contains soaps and chemicals, which can contaminate stormwater drains.
-If that happens, the EPA can fine you up to $50,000 a day.
-Even if you hire an outside company, the responsibility to check on their permit status falls on you.
+Potential fines - The Clean Water Act, enforced by the Environmental Protection Agency (EPA), makes pressure washing illegal without a permit.
+The water left behind from pressure washing likely contains soaps and chemicals, which can contaminate stormwater drains.
+If that happens, the EPA could fine you up to $50,000 a day.
+Even if you hired an outside company, the responsibility to check on their permit status falls on you.

-So where does that water go, then?
-In addition to the cost of commercial pressure washing, you also need to invest in alternative solutions for recycling the leftover water.
-A popular go-to is portable water reclamation systems, which can easily cost over $1,000.
+Water reclamation - In addition to the cost of commercial pressure washing, you also need to invest in alternative solutions for recycling the leftover water.
+A popular go-to is portable water reclamation systems that can catch and recycle water that has been used for cleaning.
+However, these systems can easily cost over $1,000.

-Commercial pressure washing is no easy task — especially if you constantly have traffic flowing in and out of your business.
-Whether you do it yourself or hire an outside company, you’re likely spending extra time and labor after-hours to get the job done.
-In some cases, you might also have to shut down for a few hours to complete the project, costing you in revenue.
+Time and labor - Whether you do it yourself or hire an outside company, you’re likely going to spend extra time and labor after-hours to get the job done.
+In some cases, you might also have to shut down your business for the duration of the project which could cost you revenue.

 - Familiarizing yourself with EPA regulations